ivonzhang/dyn-docex/README.md

 # dyn-docex

-> Use Vue to build a web app of Kingdee OA functional moudle named "Collab Work".
+> Use Vue to build a web app named "Collab Work" of Kingdee OA.

 ## Build Setup